nik-neg/cryptofy/README.md

 API_KEY=<YOUR_KEY>
 ```

-To start the server, run the following commands:
+To start the server, run the following commands in the server folder:

 ```
 docker build -t cryptofy .